zapier/visual-builder/docs/_docs/faq.md

             ....
 ```

 We can see that what we need to return is that array of channels.
 To do that we need to switch over to "Code Mode" in our request.
-That will allow us to provide a Javascript function to handle our request.
+That lets us provide a JavaScript function to handle our request.
 There we can make any needed changes to the structure or content of the result before we return data to the Zapier platform.
 Notice line 18:

 ![](https://cdn.zapier.com/storage/photos/e1d09e9fdf952ef5f5b031bd705e5802.png)

 > Remember that "Form Mode" vs "Code Mode" is a mutually exclusive toggle.
 If you switch back to Form Mode your code will be ignored!

 We can now retest the request and see that it's successful.
 Note the response is a bare array: